48 Hours in Bangkok

 Day 2

-The hum of the city is the first thing you notice waking up.
-Bangkok’s population is in excess of 10 million and although our room faced a minor street near Silom Road you could hear delivery trucks, buses, trains, and scooters.
+The hum of the city is the first thing you notice when you wake up.
+Bangkok has a population of more than 10 million, and although our room faced a minor street near Silom Road, you could hear delivery trucks, buses, trains, and scooters.
 In other words, it was time to get up.

-Breakfast with eggs, toast, coffee, and juice, was included in the room rate at the hostel and the front desk helped us plan our day.
+Breakfast with eggs, toast, coffee, and juice was included in the hostel's room rate, and the front desk helped us plan our day.

 It would be a day with a ferry trip up the Chao Phraya River to explore as much of the city as our legs could handle.